The secret to attracting and holding onto the world’s best talent isn’t about the perks—it’s about relationships.

 With 98% of employees saying that Cisco is a great place to work, it’s no wonder that it’s the number one company on the 2020 World's Best Workplaces™ list.
 But Cisco isn’t on the list because it takes perks to new highs.

-In fact, its not about the perks at all.
+In fact, it’s not about the perks at all.
 The fact is that Cisco gets glowing employee engagement survey results because the company is doing a lot of things right.

 How Cisco gets company culture right